hjzjz7020/Hangman_web-app/README.md

 In the representation layer, this web-app uses Spring MVC framework to achieve the Model-View-Controller architecture, processing user requests.
 The business layer performs the detailed game logic, including update the current game based on user input.
 The persistent layer is responsible for data persistence.
-This web-app uses MyBatis framework.
+This web-app uses MyBatis framework in the persistent layer.

 *The following sections gives the instruction to run this web-app.*